Shopify/Klint/docusaurus/docs/3-functions/canvas/background.md

 ```ts
 background(color?: string) => void
 ```

-Sets the canvas background color or clears the canvas.
+Clears the canvas and sets its background color.

 ## Parameters
-- `color`: CSS color string.
-If omitted or "transparent", clears the canvas.
+- `color`: CSS color string or Klint color functions.
+If omitted or "transparent", only clears the canvas.

 ## Example
 ```tsx